elementary-data/elementary/README.md

 edl --help
 ```

-Now we need a connection file in a simple YAML called `profiles.yml`.
-[Here is a template](static/profiles.yml) to create a Snowflake connection profile.
+We need a connection file in a simple YAML called `profiles.yml`.
+[Here is a template](static/profiles.yml) to create a Snowflake one.
 For further instructions go to our [quickstart page](https://docs.elementary-data.com/quickstart#requirements).

 If you use ![](static/dbt-16.png)[dbt](https://www.getdbt.com/), you can start right away by running this command with the path to your `profiles.yml` and the relevant profile name: